-I've developed policies while serving on technical steering committees and leadership teams.
+Beyond my experience in developing policy as International Director, I've developed policies while serving on technical steering committees and leadership teams.
 We set direction, selected technologies, and established standards and practices.
 These policies applied to teams and vendors around the world.
 I always consider the impact on teammates, the organization, and the customer.
 I also ask for input from others with different perspectives.
 This helps us develop the best solution.

 What lessons did you learn from previous leadership positions?

 Below are key lessons I've learned on my leadership journey.
 I share these for your benefit and success.

 1. We lead and teach others through our actions.
 Before we can lead others, we must lead ourselves.
 It's vital to set an excellent example and model the behaviors you want others to exhibit.
 It starts with us.

 2. Relationships and trust are the foundation for leadership.
 To be effective leaders, we first create healthy relationships based on trust.
 We achieve that through our actions and through treating others with respect.

 3. Genuinely care for those you lead.
 Take responsibility for their well-being and growth.
 Express appreciation, give helpful feedback, serve needs, and provide growth opportunities.
 The common thread in all great leaders I've worked with is they cared about me.
 Those we serve deserve the same.

 4. Focus on the values and let the results take care of themselves.
 It's easy to fixate on results.
 Living our values is more important and is the best path to results.
 Sometimes a desired goal or result is out of our control, but living our values never is.